InspiringApps/JCC-CompactConnect/backend/compact-connect/app_clients/README.md

 - AWS CLI permissions to create app clients for the Staff Users user pool in the needed AWS accounts

 ### 2. Update Registry
-Add a new app client yaml file to `/app_clients` following the schema of the example app client.
+Add a new app client yaml file to `/app_clients` under the respective environment directory following the schema of the example app client.

 #### **Scope Configuration**
    Scopes are the permissions that the app client will have.
 There are two tiers of scopes: